Fudan-iGEM/2024-wiki/src/human-practices.md

 ### 1.1 From Wild Imagination to Nickel

 During the brainstorming phase, Fudan iGEMers showcased their boundless creativity.
-Through discussions and idea exchanges, the team decided to focus on a technology for treating nickel ion solutions, naming it MINERAL now.
+Through discussions and idea exchanges, the team decided to focus on a technology for treating nickel ion solutions, naming it MINERAL.
 This decision was based on several factors, with the importance, scarcity, and specificity of nickel resources being the most fundamental considerations.

 <br>